MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 - **Experiment with setting *Assume referential integrity*.** The **Assume referential integrity** setting on relationships enables queries to use `INNER JOIN` rather than `OUTER JOIN` statements.
 This guidance generally improves query performance, although it depends on the specifics of the data source.

-- **Don't use the relative data filtering in Power Query Editor.** It's possible to define relative date filtering in Power Query Editor.
+- **Don't use the relative date filtering in Power Query Editor.** It's possible to define relative date filtering in Power Query Editor.
 For example, you can filter to the rows where the date is in the last 14 days.

   ![Screenshot that shows filtering rows for the last 14 days.](media/desktop-directquery-about/directquery-about_02.png)